Please select a location and what language you would like to see the website in.

 Our unparalleled commitment and dedication to quality

 Mikimoto is one of a few leading jewelry brands in the world with an integrated system for design, production, sales, and after service.
 We pride ourselves in our commitment to bringing the finest pearls to our customers.
 From the moment pearls are formed in the sea, transformed into beautiful pearl necklaces until our customers put them on, we strive for our customers' satisfaction.
 Our pieces are meant to spread happiness and joy to those who wear them.
-We guarantee a first-class quality that can only be achieved through a true understanding of the beauty of pearls.
+We offer first-class quality achieved through our true understanding of the beauty of pearls.

 Making Mikimoto Pearls shine all the brighter